rupertbg/titan-web/README.md

-# Titan Website #
+# Web Template - Titan#

-This is a site under construction that I host locally on a Raspberry Pi Zero.
+This is the 'Titan' web template written by Rupert Bryant-Greene.

-Written by Rupert Bryant-Greene.
+## Currently under development ##